wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 }
 ```

-Let's run your fixtures so we have a user and an on-call record!
+Let's run your fixtures so that we have a user and an on-call record!
 In your terminal run:

 ```bash
 php bin/console doctrine:fixtures:load